YihanLi-erisaer/YihanLi-erisaer/README.md

 - English Accuracy in chaos environment ~92%
 - English Accuracy in quiet environment ~97%
 - Kotlin + sherpa-ncnn Runtime deployment
+- Future change back to raw ncnn inference framework, and deploy a small LLM that can conclude the recognition text.

 ---